Does the thought of going to the dentist make your teeth chatter?

 - Select a dentist who best suits your needs and makes you feel comfortable.
 As with any other doctor you see, you’ll want to develop a good relationship with your dentist.
 Feel free to ask about scheduling an introductory appointment so you can tour our office and get to know the dentist ahead of time.

 - Consider your options for sedation.
-Many patients are candidates for sedation, which means you can use nitrous oxide, oral conscious sedation to help you stay calm throughout your procedure or medication via an IV so that you can sleep through your appointment.
+Many patients are candidates for sedation, which means you can use nitrous oxide to help you stay calm throughout your procedure or medication via an IV so that you can sleep through your appointment.
 And if you are feeling anxious prior to your appointment, your dentist can prescribe something to help you relax.

 Going to the dentist doesn’t have to be a scary ordeal.
 By taking the time to choose the right dentist and making yourself as comfortable as possible, you can face your fears and get the dental care you need.